 In some situations, surgery cannot completely remove the tumor.
 However, surgery can still help relieve symptoms of the cancer and improve the patient’s quality of life.

-In this situation, a surgeon may be able to bypass the blocked area by connecting part of the bile duct before the blockage with a part of the small intestine beyond the blockage.
-During this procedure, the surgeon may insert a stent (a plastic or metal tube) into the bile duct to keep it open.
+In this situation, a surgeon may be able to bypass the blocked area by connecting a part of the bile duct located before the blockage with a part of the small intestine located beyond the blockage.
+During this procedure, the surgeon may insert a plastic or metal tube, called a stent, into the bile duct to keep it open.

-In addition to surgery, a plastic or metal stent can be passed through the blockage either during the ERCP procedure or during a procedure similar to PTC (see the Diagnosis section for more detail).
-Although these procedures do not remove the tumor, they can relieve the side effects and people often experience long periods of time when all of their symptoms disappear and quality of life is much better.
-For both of these procedures, the doctor may insert the stent internally so the person is not aware of it.
-Sometimes, this is not possible, and a tube will be passed through the liver to redirect the bile externally (outside the body) into a bag that will need regular changing.
-Some doctors suggest that in these situations people receive long-term antibiotics to protect against infection.
+In addition to its use in surgery, a plastic or metal stent can be passed through the blockage during either the ERCP procedure or a procedure similar to PTC.
+(Learn more in the Diagnosis section.)
+Although these procedures do not remove the tumor, they can relieve side effects, and people often experience long periods of time when all of their symptoms disappear and quality of life is much better.
+For both of these procedures, the doctor may insert the stent internally so the person is not aware of it on a daily basis.
+Sometimes, this is not possible, and a tube will be passed through the liver to redirect the bile outside the body into a bag that will need regular changing.
+Some doctors suggest that, in these situations, people receive long-term antibiotics to protect against infection.

 Radiation therapy can be used for treatment or to control the symptoms and pain of advanced disease.
 Side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.
 Learn more about radiation therapy .

-Efforts to improve chemotherapy by investigating new drugs or new combinations of drugs are being made through clinical trials .
-This is often how patients with bile duct cancer may receive chemotherapy by participating in a clinical trial.
+Researchers are working to improve chemotherapy by investigating new drugs or new combinations of drugs through clinical trials .
+Patients with bile duct cancer may receive chemotherapy by participating in a clinical trial.

 Chemotherapy may be used before surgery to shrink the tumor or when surgery is not an option.
-Recent evidence suggests that the combination of cisplatin (Platinol) and gemcitabine (Gemzar) can lengthen the lives of patients who have bile duct cancer that cannot be removed by surgery.
+Research has suggested that the combination of cisplatin (Platinol) and gemcitabine (Gemzar) can lengthen the lives of patients who have bile duct cancer that cannot be removed by surgery.
 Other drugs that have been used to treat bile duct cancer include fluorouracil (5-FU, Adrucil) and doxorubicin (Adriamycin).
-Chemotherapy may also be given after surgery to help prevent a recurrence, although how well this approach works is being researched in clinical trials.
+Chemotherapy may also be given after surgery to help prevent a recurrence; however, researchers are still testing how well this approach works in clinical trials.